 Tabourot, writing as Arbeau, regularly refers to the vintage of the particular dance he is describing.
 Occasionally this is fanciful.
 Keen to be a good renaissance man and make classical references wherever possible, Arbeau claims that the sword dance known as buffens or mattachins was derived from two dances: the first was “initiated by King Numa” Pompilius, the second King of Rome, who succeeded Romulus and reigned 715–673 BC, “to celebrate the sacred festival of Mars”; the second was the Pyrrhic dance or imitative war dance created, as legend has it, by the Curetes or Korybantes, the armed dancers who, in Greek mythology, drummed and danced to worship mother goddess Cybele.

 The origin Arbeau claims for the alman is also impossible to accept due to the author’s poor logic.
 The dance called the alman – variously spelt in other sources, almand, almond, almain, almayne, almaigne, allemande – is French for Germany.
 Arbeau describes it as “a simple, rather sedate dance, familiar to the Germans and, I believe, one of our oldest since we are descended from them.”
 While it is true that the word French is derived from the Franks, Germanic people who settled in northern Gaul during the decline of the Roman Empire, this is by no means the sum total of French biological heritage and, even if it were, it has no bearing on whether a dance named after Germany is actually German, nor does the completely unrelated history of French people give any evidence for the age of any particular dance.
-Indeed, in 1589 the alman appears to be a new dance: Arbeau’s reference to it is the first in surviving records.
+Indeed, in 1588-89 the alman appears to be a relatively new dance: Arbeau’s reference to it is close to its first appearance in 1546.